France–Poland relations: Cold War

 During the Cold War, Polish–French relations were poor, due to both countries being on the opposite sides of the Cold War.
 However France was - again - a site of a thriving Polish emigrant community (see Kultura and Jerzy Giedroyc).
 Other prominent members of the Polish community in France of that period have included Rene Goscinny.

+In 1957, Poland and France signed an agreement for cultural cooperation, resulting in the founding of the Centre Français at the University of Warsaw with Michel Foucault as its first director.

 Post-1991

 Polish-French relations have improved after the fall of communism.
 Poland, France and Germany are part of the Weimar Triangle which was created in 1991 to strengthen cooperation between the three countries.

 France, as a founding member of the European Community, European Union, and NATO, as well as a permanent member of the United Nations Security Council and nuclear power, is one of Poland's principal political, economic, cultural, scientific and technological partners.

 The year 2004 marked a breakthrough in Polish-French relations.
 After a period of tension caused by different approaches to the Iraq crisis and the European Constitution negotiations, relations improved.
 After the accession of Poland to the European Union on May 1, 2004, meetings of the heads of state from both countries have been organized yearly.

 France is the largest contributor of foreign direct investment in Poland.
 The French companies with the largest presence in Poland include Orange, Vivendi, Carrefour, Casino, Crédit Agricole, Saint Gobain and Auchan.

 Controversy was caused by the phrase "Polish Plumber", which appeared in France around 2005.

 About one million ethnic Poles live in France, concentrated in the Nord-Pas de Calais region, in the metropolitan area of Lille and the coal-mining region (bassin minier) around Lens and Valenciennes.
 Polish mineurs' descendants are also found in Auberny.

 Poland and France have held intergovernmental consultations on several occasions.
 The last such summit took place on 2015 in Paris with President François Hollande and Prime Minister Ewa Kopacz.

 In August 2022, Poland sent 146 firefighters and 49 vehicles to France, the largest such group from a foreign country to help extinguish the 2022 wildfires in France.

+In May 2025 in Nancy, Polish Prime Minister Donald Tusk and French President Emmanuel Macron signed a cooperation and friendship treaty with a defense clause committing the parties to mutual military support in case of an attack by an aggressor.
+Macron stressed that the treaty was not a substitute for existing military relations through the European Union and NATO.

+European Union and NATO

+While France was one of the founding members of the European Union (EU), Poland joined the European Union (EU) in 2004.
+While France was one of the founding members of NATO, Poland joined NATO in 1999.